eried/flipperzero-flippenheimer/README.md

 #### Calibration

 If you assembled the PCB, you need to calibrate it.
 First, check that the blue potentiometer is in the range of 50 ohms with a multimeter.
 Then carefully connect it to your Flipper Zero (there is high voltage parts, so be careful touching the board via the sides) and measure DC volts with your multimeter.
-Change the potentiometer until the voltage is around 360-380V
+Change the potentiometer until the DC voltage is around 175V